Do I need to apply to Western Oklahoma State College?

 Yes, you should apply to Western Oklahoma State College prior to applying to the Nursing program.
 It's free, and you can apply online here.

 Where do I get an application for the nursing program?

 You can download the application from the Nursing webpage on the Western Oklahoma State College website at www.wosc.edu/nursing.
-2015 Applications will be available soon!
+2015 Applications are now available!

 What should I include with my application?

-Both high-school transcripts and official college transcripts from every college you have attended.
-Your application will need to be complete when turned in.
+Both high-school transcripts and official college transcripts from every college you have attended excluding WOSC should be included with your Application Packet.
+Unofficial WOSC transcripts will be accepted.
+Your application will need to be complete when submitted.

 Will turning in my application early give me a better chance of getting in?

 No. Applications are not evaluated until after the deadline.
 Applications must be COMPLETE and post marked on or before the deadline to be considered.